Why Do Gaming Laptops Look So Bad?

 Generally, gaming laptop manufacturers choose flashy logos that stand out in order to attract the attention of potential buyers and make them feel like they are buying something advanced and futuristic.

-Just like some adults like flashy cars, teenagers prefer flashy logos to show off their gaming laptops.
+Like some adults like flashy cars, teenagers prefer flashy logos to show off their gaming laptops.

 3. The Keyboards Can Be Unusual